anko/eslisp/readme.markdown

 ## How does it work

-It has a table of predefined macros to turn S-expressions into [SpiderMonkey AST][20] and feeds that to [escodegen][21].
-Some of those macros allow defining further macros.
-Apart from some little details, that's pretty much it.
+A table of predefined macros is used to turn S-expressions into [SpiderMonkey AST][20], which is fed to [escodegen][21], which outputs JS.
+Some of those macros allow defining further macros, which get added to the table and henceforth work just like the predefined ones do.

 ## Comparison to other JS-lisps